 Companies that provide health insurance benefits to part-timers

-There are well known employers who do offer health insurance for their part-time workers.
+Some well-known employers do offer health insurance for their part-time workers.
 Here’s a partial list, as well as the links to get more information for each employer:

 But check the fine print!!!

-It is important to point out that while there are many companies that offer health benefits to the part-time staff, the arrangement is generally more complicated than what it is with full-time employment.
+It is important to point out that while many companies offer health benefits to the part-time staff, the arrangement is generally more complicated than what it is with full-time employment.
 Carefully consider each of the following:

-Company contribution.
-Plans vary from company to company, many will require that you pay the entire cost of the premium yourself.
+Plans vary from company to company, and many will require that you pay the entire cost of the premium yourself.
 If the company makes any contribution at all, consider it a bonus.

-Degree of coverage.
-This is usually the biggest variable of all.
-Some employers will offer health insurance for part-timers that is comparable to what they offer to full timers.
+This is usually the most significant variable of all.
+Some employers will offer health insurance for part-timers that is comparable to what they offer to full-timers.
 But others will offer a limited program, which generally means that they will pay only up to a certain amount of total benefits, and may exclude certain procedures entirely.